 - Once you revise your proposal to your director and second reader's liking, upload it to the senior thesis system; log into the system via the tab "Thesis Application System" at the top of the page.
 Note: within this system, you'll be asked to enter the email address of your third reader.
-Please ignore that, since Meg will assign you a third, outside reader for your thesis committee.
+Please ignore that, since Lauren will assign you a third, outside reader for your thesis committee.

 - Please read over the senior thesis handbook.
 It's not the most exciting read, but it will help explain many things that you might have questions about.

 Make an appointment with Dr. Barsky (email@example.com) or Emily Miller (firstname.lastname@example.org).
 We need you fill out some paperwork, and ask about your course load for your senior year.
 The Honors Program will also need you to fill out a form for your Honors Degree with Distinction; the deadline for that form is also May 15.